neeraj-r-rugi/Nilgiri-Text-Eitor/Readme.md

 - Syntax highlighting is automatically detected based on file extension
 - The application follows GTK+ design patterns and conventions
 - CSS styling is loaded dynamically for theme support
+- ❗ Note: The editor does not prompt to save on close via the window button — this is by design, inspired by minimalist tools like Vim.
+Use Ctrl + S or menu options to save manually.
+Closing using Ctrl + Esc does prompt to save before closing.

 ## Known Limitations